lynch4fr/librenms-geojson/README.md

          cp style.css to /opt/librenms/html/css/custom

-Here we manage a part of the marker display according to floor.
+TO BE CONTINUE ... here we manage a part of the marker display according to floor.
 - vi /librenms/app/Http/Controllers/Maps/MapDataController.php
   - To add le level floor, we use the librenms Tab "Notes": exemple "etage=0"
   - Add 1 line to 504